comegrant/dbt_docs_test/projects/data-model/transform/models/gold/menu/_menu__docs.md

 {% enddocs %}

-{% docs column__meals %}

-Number of meals in the product (e.g. in the mealbox).
-One can also have information about meals for other product types, like Velg&Vrak and Standalone-Groceries.
-However, for these the meals is usually 1.

-{% enddocs %}

 {% docs column__is_financial %}

 product_type_name is renamed from Financial to Mealbox in Gold to avoid confusion when filtering, so this is a flag to indicate whether this product originally had a Financial product_type_name in the silver layer.